CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-pivotal-hd-hawq.md

 ### Overview

-After reading this article, the reader should feel comfortable deploying the Pivotal HD and HAWQyGemFire in-memory database on CenturyLink Cloud.
+After reading this article, the reader should feel comfortable deploying the Pivotal HD and HAWQ on CenturyLink Cloud.

 ### Partner Profile